 Announcements from the Microsoft Edge DevTools team

-The following sections are a list of announcements you may have missed from the Microsoft Edge DevTools team!
-Check them out to try new features in the DevTools, VS Code extensions, and more.
+The following sections are a list of announcements you may have missed from the Microsoft Edge DevTools team.
+Check out the announcements to try new features in the DevTools, Microsoft Visual Studio Code extensions, and more.
 To stay up to date on all the latest and greatest features in your developer tools, download the Microsoft Edge preview channels and follow us on Twitter.

 Use the DevTools in Windows high contrast mode

 The Microsoft Edge DevTools are now displayed in high contrast mode when Windows is in high contrast mode.

 Follow the instructions to turn on high contrast mode in Windows.
 To open the DevTools in Microsoft Edge, select

 I. The DevTools are displayed in high contrast mode.

 The Microsoft Edge DevTools currently support high contrast mode on Windows but not on macOS.

 Match keyboard shortcuts in the DevTools to Visual Studio Code